What? When? Where?

 Info desk/check-in table

 An information desk will be available for staff to answer students’ questions at Calapalooza and to coordinate the waitlist; there will be no registration desk.
 Instead, look out for LEAD Center staff, who will check in organizations at their assigned tables as they set up.
-Organizations may begin set up as early as 2 pm, but the event itself will be advertised to begin at 3 pm.

-After check-in is completed, the LEAD Center table will serve as an information desk, with staff to answer students’ questions at Calapalooza and the LEAD Center.
+The LEAD Center table will serve as an information desk, with staff to answer students’ questions at Calapalooza and the LEAD Center.

 TOP 10 Participation Expectations